Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on December 18, 2020

 Hormonal birth control works in two different ways to prevent pregnancy.
 It prevents ovulation and also causes the uterus to become inhospitable to implantation by thinning out the endometrium.
 Once a woman stops taking hormonal birth control, ovulation eventually returns to normal, and the uterus begins to grow a thicker lining for better chances of implantation.
 Anytime a woman uses birth control to manipulate ovulation, menstruation is also affected.
 Stopping birth control can affect menstruation in different ways.

-It can take a few months before a woman starts to see regular periods as hormone levels adjust and ovulation begins to occur on a predictable cycle.
+Each woman is different, but for most the medication should be out of your system within 3-7 days.
+However, it can take a few months before a woman starts to see regular periods as hormone levels adjust and ovulation begins to occur on a predictable cycle.
 Spotting, lighter, or even heavier periods that last longer or shorter than normal can happen during the time it takes for the body to become acclimated to different hormone levels.
 But if a woman does not get a period for several months after stopping birth control, it’s possible that something else is going on and she will need to see a doctor.